 Posing routines within Classic Physique often include poses such as the vacuum pose and mantis pose which highlight the competitors ability to present a well balanced and artistically pleasing physique.
 This category has gained popularity as it promotes an ideal that's both achievable and visually appealing.
 Attracting competitors as well as fans who hold appreciation for bodybuildings golden era.

-Mens Physique is a division of bodybuilding that focuses on achieving a well proportioned and aesthetically pleasing physique.
+Mens Physique is a division of bodybuilding that focuses on achieving a well proportioned and aesthetic physique.
 Of the extreme muscle size and definition seen in traditional bodybuilding categories Mens Physique aims for a more attainable "beach body" look that appeals to a wider audience.

 Judging criteria for Mens Physique include muscle tone, symmetry and overall stage presence.
 Competitors are expected to have a fit appearance with good posture and confidence.
 Unlike Classic Physique or Open Bodybuilding divisions where weight classes or height to weight ratios may apply to competitors eligibility requirements Mens Physique competitions generally do not have restrictions—although certain organizations may have height classes.